TOXICITY OF MATE: IS MATE POISONOUS?

 It is recommended that pregnant and breastfeeding women do NOT take mate.
 Caffeine travels through the blood to the placenta and stimulates the baby, increasing its heart rate and metabolism, which directly affects the health of the fetus.
 Small amounts of coffee, tea or colas could be taken, but it is preferably not to take them.

-More information on mate in the listing above.
+More information on mate.